 Abstract Dorothy (Hester) Stenzel (1910-1991) was born in Ardenwald, Oregon and learned to fly in the late 1920s.
 Stenzel then gained fame for stunt flying and broke several records through the mid-1930s.
 The collection contains seven (7) scrapbooks and assorted textual materials and photographs that document Stenzel's career as one of the first female stunt pilots.

 Contents of the Collection The collection contains textual materials related to the military service of Alfred G. Thompson, who served as a B-25 pilot during World War II.
 Materials include training documents and worksheets, military orders and ephemera, such as an enlisted men's pass and pay envelope, and aircraft arrival reports.
-Also included are pilot logs for Thompson as well as a Pilot Rating Book for Clare Rupert Irwin.
-The connection between Irwin and Thompson is unknown.
+There are a photograph album, miltary personnel files, many loose photographs and correspondences.
+Also included are pilot logs for Thompson as well as a Pilot Rating Book for Clare Rupert...

 Contents of the Collection The Jeanette R. (Rogowski) Witzkowski World War II Collection relates to the World War II-era experience of Jeanette Witzkowski, who served as a pilot and air traffic controller during World War II.
 It includes primarily textual materials and a small amount of photographic prints, with the bulk of the material falling within 1935-1947.
 Textual materials include Civial Aeronuatics Administration (CAA) air traffic control instructional documents and aircraft clearance forms and incoming...